 • Our (fourth) couples therapist suggested he be tested, since in her experience, every time a partner said, “My spouse acts just like a teenager” the “teenager” usually had ADHD.
 Bingo!
 It didn’t hurt that he was 40 minutes late to our first joint appointment.

 • I was looking into helping our younger daughter and noticed that my husband met many ADHD criteria.
-What really opened my eyes was when my therapist said I wasn’t the one with the problem, and suggested I stop taking antidepressants and instead encourage my husband to be evaluated.
+But this is what truly opened my eyes: My therapist said I wasn’t the one with the problem, and suggested I stop taking antidepressants and instead encourage my husband to be evaluated.

 • We watched a TV show where a highly creative person described his life before and after medication.
 Joe said, “Hey, that’s me!”
-He was diagnosed shortly afterwards but never pursued treatment.
+He received a diagnosis shortly afterward but never pursued treatment.
 The doc said it was Joe’s responsibility to follow up.
 I didn’t know back then that “poor follow up” is a common symptom in and of itself!

 • I am an elementary school teacher.
 Many of my students have ADHD, and it is obvious many of their parents do as well.
 Gradually, I made the connection to my husband’s behavior.